 The move puts OpenAI in direct competition with Elon Musk's xAI, which has already launched flirty AI companions that appear as 3D anime models in the Grok app.
 The adult AI companion market has been rapidly expanding, with several startups raising millions to build AI girlfriends and boyfriends for lonely users.

 But the timing of Altman's announcement raises significant safety questions.
 OpenAI simultaneously announced the formation of a "well-being and AI" council comprising eight researchers who study technology's impact on mental health.
-However, as Ars Technica points out, the council notably excludes suicide prevention experts, OpenAI to implement additional safeguards for users with suicidal thoughts.
+However, as Ars Technica points out, the council notably excludes suicide prevention experts, many of whom recently called on OpenAI to implement additional safeguards for users with suicidal thoughts.